mpolden/unp/README.md

 `unp` reacts to the following signals:

-`SIGUSR1` triggers a re-scan which walks all configured paths and triggers unpacking for any archives that are found.
+`SIGUSR1` triggers a re-scan which walks all configured paths and triggers its handler for any matching files that are found.

 `SIGUSR2` reloads configuration from disk.
 This can be used to watch new paths without restarting the program.